 6. Students wishing to retake courses should consider doing so in the summer and winter sessions, if possible, as their registration opportunities in fall or spring semesters may be limited.

 7. Although students are permitted to register for a second attempt of any course in summer or winter without written permission, it is expected that they will consult with an academic advisor.

 8. Students registering for 'High Demand/Controlled Access Courses' (HD/CA) for the first time will have priority to do so.
 Students wishing to take an HD/CA course for a second time must meet with an academic advisor to request permission.
 If permission is granted, and if seats remain available, students will have the opportunity to register after all students taking the course for the first time have been accommodated.
 Alternatively, students may retake HD/CA courses during the summer or winter sessions without priority limitations, or may take an equivalent course at another institution.
-Students seeking to take courses at other institutions should seek pre-approval from the relevant department at Stony Brook and file a Transfer Course Evaluation Form with the Transfer Office.
+Students seeking to take courses at other institutions should seek pre-approval from the relevant department at Stony Brook and file a Transfer Course Evaluation Form with the Academic and Transfer Advising Services office.
 All other aspects of the course retake policy (as detailed in items 1-7) remain in effect for HD/CA courses.